BartMassey/microbit-spectrum/README.md

 This Rust app for the BBC micro:bit v2 uses its microphone to listen and displays spectral power.
+The spectral bars are set to cover five arbitrarily-chosen bands, with band centers very approximately at these frequencies in Hz:

+    530
+    888
+    1240
+    1950
+    4970

-The spectral bars are set to cover five arbitrarily-chosen bands.
-The bar height is dB in unspecified units of audio power, with an offset.
+The bar height is dB in unspecified units of audio power.
+Each bar position is 3dB, with the bar starting at 45dB.

 ## Build and Run